CBD has recently been added to everything, from face-creams to bottled water.

 - Extraction methods: All have their pros and cons but we favour Cryogenic Ethanol extractions for producing full-spectrum extracts – they produce the most nutrient-dense extracts that include many water-soluble photo-nutrients that are missed by CO2

-- Test Analysis: Manufacturers and Sellers should be willing to produce test-analysis results to show you their products contain what they say they do and that any trace amounts of controlled substances from the hemp plant (THC and CBN) are within legal limits.
+- Test Analysis: Manufacturers and Sellers should be willing to produce test-analysis results to show you their products contain what they say they do and that any trace amounts of controlled substances from the hemp plant (THC and CBN) are within legal limits (below 1mg per product).

 - Product Reviews: Read reviews and ask friends for recommendations to gain some insights into the effectiveness of products.
 Be aware of fake reviews and that search-algorithms can be manipulated by Marketers.

-*Please note, all information on this website is for discussion only and is not medical or legal advice and must not be relied on as such.
+All information, content or linked materials in this article and on this website is for discussion only and is not medical or legal advice and must not be relied on as such.
+The information is not a substitute for professional medical expertise.
 Please see our full Disclaimer and Terms of Service for full details.